rodrigo-gom3s/three.js-website/README.md

 >[!WARNING]
 >The content of this repository was created for academic purposes and cannot be reused or reimplemented.

-La Redoute's based website with 3D models of the products The interface was produced with HTML and CSS, and the 3D models are presented in the platform with "Three.js", a Javascript Library.<br>
+La Redoute's website features 3D models of its products.
+The interface is built with HTML and CSS, while the 3D models are displayed using Three.js, a JavaScript library.<br>
-The library allows to show the models in the website, and interact with the models' animations.
-The models and animations were produced in Blender.
+This library enables the website to showcase the models and interact with their animations.
+The models and animations were created in Blender